FeipengMa6/ICSD/README.md

-# MCDG
+# ICSD
-Pytorch implementation for codes in "Text-only Image Captioning with Multi-context Data Generation"
+Pytorch implementation for "Image Captioning with Multi-Context Synthetic Data"